dearshrewdwit/rspec-basics/README.md

 ```

 #### 2. Write a simple spec
-In a new project directory, initialize RSpec and use it to write a simple spec.
+In a new project directory, initialise RSpec and use it to write a simple spec.
 If you need inspiration, write your own spec for [Animal#roar](lib/animal.rb).

 #### 3. Use RSpec mocks in a spec

 Practice using RSpec's `double()` method.
 Write down your observations.
+Run `irb` and play around with the methods.
+Or use `pry` to [pause your code path](https://medium.com/@eddgr/the-absolute-beginners-guide-to-using-pry-in-ruby-b08681558fa6) during a test run.

 #### 4. Investigate